broadinstitute/lomax/README.md

 npm install
 npm test
 ```

+## git-secrets
+* If you have not done so already run `brew install git-secrets`
+* To ensure git secrets is run please copy or link the *hooks* directory to .git/hooks/ locally.
+* For more information (as a Broadie) see: https://broadinstitute.atlassian.net/wiki/spaces/GAWB/pages/136445956/Git+Secrets+SHHHHH

 ## Linting
 1. `cd function` - make sure you're in the right directory.
 The root of this repostory is NOT the right directory!